-- Fill your children’s bookshelves with nature guides, animal picture books, or subscribe to nature-geared magazines.
+- Fill your children’s bookshelves with nature guides, animal picture books, or subscribe to nature-themed magazines.

 - Choose story time books about animals or the relationship between the environment and people.

-- Direct kids to nature and science-based television programming and websites.
+- Direct kids to nature and science-based television programming and websites or ‘nature cams’

 - Set up a fish tank or terrarium.

-- Care for pets or babysit a neighbor’s furry (or scaly) friend for the weekend.
+- Have kids care for pets or babysit a neighbor’s furry (or scaly) friend for the weekend.

 - Start a ‘treasure shelf’ where kids can display their outdoor finds (rocks, leaves, pine cones, etc).
 Consider leaving a magnifying glass or kid’s microscope on this shelf.

 - Set up a telescope in a window with a constellation map or reference book near by.

 - Offer animal and dinosaur figurines or stuffies to play or cuddle with.

 - Encourage dinner table conversation about animals, science, and nature.

-- Create nature element sensory bins and collect natural loose parts to play and build with (think sand, seashells, pine cones, rocks, and twigs).
+- Create nature element sensory bins and collect natural loose parts to play, build, and craft with (think sand, seashells, pine cones, rocks, and twigs).

-- Make a comfortable bird watching station with pillows, a bird guide, binoculars, and note paper.
+- Make a comfortable indoor bird watching station with pillows, a bird guide, binoculars, and note paper.